 The original LifeStraw product is exceptional for all kinds of outdoor uses.
 It’s basically a straw filter that ensures your water supply is safe by eliminating protozoa and bacteria.
 So, whether your nearest water source is a creek, pond, or lake, you can rest assured that the water entering your body is clean and free from bacteria.

-The straw design is obviously for individual use; but, as mentioned earlier, LifeStraw also has a variety of other options.
-So, whether you need an outdoor filter for you individually, your entire family campsite, or just prefer a self-filtering water bottle, they’ve got an option that will perfectly meet your needs.
+The straw design is obviously for individual use, but, as mentioned earlier, LifeStraw also has a variety of other options.
+So, whether you need an outdoor filter for yourself individually, your entire family campsite, or just prefer a self-filtering water bottle, they’ve got an option that will perfectly meet your needs.